Publications for New Students

-Aggie Families Newsletter¬†delivers the most current information to you on a regular basis.
-We send an e-mail newsletter once a month with information about pending deadlines, campus news, and special notices.¬†Sign up for this list.¬†Please visit our¬†Publications¬†page for the latest newsletters and archives.
+The Aggie Family Newsletter¬†delivers the most current information to you on a regular basis.
+This monthly email newsletter contains information about important deadlines, campus news and special notices.¬†Sign up for this list and visit our¬†Publications¬†page for the latest newsletters and archives.

 Designed specifically for family members by the Office of New Student & Family Programs.¬† Registered family members and guests will receive a Family¬†Calendar at Family Check-In when you check-in for your student’s New Student Conference.
 The¬†Family Calendar¬†serves as the family guide to helping students through the first year of enrollment at Texas A&M.

-- The calendar is $10.00 (tax included) plus applicable shipping rates.
+- The calendar is currently discounted to $8.00 (tax included) plus applicable shipping rates.